 Urgent Appeal for New Hosts

 People from all walks of life can become hosts.
-The key attributes are that you have a spare bedroom and are willing to offer this room to accommodate a young homeless person, between the ages of 18 and 25.
-Most importantly, you should be interested in making a difference in a young person’s life and helping to fight homelessness in Bromley.
+The key attributes are that you have a spare bedroom and are willing to offer this room to accommodate a young homeless person, aged 18+.
+Most importantly, you should be interested in making a difference in a person’s life and helping to fight homelessness in Bromley.
 LATCH offers each and every host the necessary training and guidance on how to be a good host.

-If you or you know someone who is interested in becoming a host, please contact a member of the LATCH office team on 0208 460 0042 or email email@example.com.
-There is no obligation to proceed and upon learning more, you are free to decide that now is not the right moment for you to become a host.
+If you or you know someone who is interested in becoming a host, please contact a member of the LATCH office team on 0208 460 0042 or email firstname.lastname@example.org.
+There is no obligation to proceed and in most cases, learning more may give you the essential information with which to make the right decision.